Fishnfly/fishnfly.github.io/_posts/2026-02-22-jordan-egypt-field-notes.md

 Jordan feels like subtraction—wind, escarpments, silence, a cup of tea that tastes like thyme and dust.
 Egypt is accumulation—columns, inscriptions, layers, crowds, an orchestra of horns and hulls.
 Holding both in one route made each more legible.
 Jordan teaches you to notice the negative space; Egypt fills it.

 **On people.**
-What stayed with us were small generosities: a driver who knew where the road shoulder turns to powder, a boatman who cut the engine so the island could speak, a family lunch that stretched an hour longer than planned because talking felt like a destination.
+What stayed with us were small generosities: a driver who knew where the road shoulder turns to powder, a boatman who cut the engine so the island could speak, a family lunch that stretched a little longer than planned because talking felt like a destination.

 **On pace (what worked).**
 One “exhale” day on the Nile saved the entire back half of the trip.
 So did anchoring Egypt around Aswan rather than trying to cover too much ground up north.
 The myth thread gave coherence without forcing anything.